binary-tools

 // will return [1, 0, 1, 0]

-The byte order operators '=' and '<' and the byte order operators '!' and '>' work exactly the same for all types except UTF-16 and UTF-32 strings.
+The byte order operators for little endian '=' and '<' and big endian '!' and '>' work exactly the same for all types except UTF-16 and UTF-32 strings.

 If using '<' or '>' with UTF-16 or UTF-32, a BOM will be necessarily included in the string when packing in case a BOM is not already present; operators '!' and '=' do not automatically include a BOM when packing UTF-16 or UTF-32.

-The byte order operator may be ommited and will default to '=', wich is little-endian regardless of the endianness of the host machine:
+The byte order operator may be ommited and will default to '=' regardless of the endianness of the host machine:

 let packed = pack('H', 1);